-Itinerary: Itinerary is subject to change due to weather, trail closures, blooming season etc.
+Itinerary: (subject to change due to weather, trail closures, and blooming season)

 Day 1: We will meet at Field Camp at 7 a.m. for an introduction and orientation to the workshop.
 Then we will travel by Glacier Institute van around the south edge of the park to the Two Medicine Valley.
 We will search for flowers along the lower section of the Scenic Point Trail or the Aster Park Trail depending upon the flower display.
 Returning to Field Camp by 4 p.m.

 Equipment: You will receive a Field Camp gear list once you register.
-Most importantly are comfortable hiking shoes, and water for both days, backpack, rain gear, hat, and sunscreen.
-Binoculars and hand lenses are also nice to have.
+Most importantly are comfortable hiking shoes, at least 1-2 liter water bottle, backpack, rain gear, hat, and sunscreen.
+Binoculars and hand lenses are also highly recommended.
 A simple identification key will be provided for use during the workshop as well as a variety of plant books.
 A small notebook is helpful as are any of your favorite plant identification books.
-Participants may wish to have a copy of Shannon Kimball’s Wildflowers of Glacier National Park and surrounding Areas to use during the class.
+Participants may wish to have a copy of Shannon Kimball’s Wildflowers of Glacier National Park and Surrounding Areas to use during the class.

 Physical Requirements: Moderate Difficulty.
-We will be hiking up to six miles round trip and up to 1,200 feet of elevation.
-Frequent learning breaks will be taken along the trail.
+We will be hiking up to six miles round trip and up to 1,200 feet of elevation change.
+Frequent breaks will be taken along the trail.

 Academic Credit: Please see our ‘2021 Academic Credit’ link on our website to learn about OPI credits for our courses.